roytang/blog/content/replies/2013/07/caxll1p/index.md

 - Games
 ---

 I just finished The Last Of Us!
-Fantastic game (as everyone has been saying)\n\nI also started up Infamous 2 again (I lost my save when my old PS3 hard drive had a problem, and I didn't have cloud saving enabled then)\n\nAlso doing a little BlazBlue on the Vita on the side.
+Fantastic game (as everyone has been saying)

+I also started up Infamous 2 again (I lost my save when my old PS3 hard drive had a problem, and I didn't have cloud saving enabled then)

+Also doing a little BlazBlue on the Vita on the side.
 The missions are hard!